 Planting Bare Root Roses Is Easy

-Many folks simply do not know that the lovely potted 3-5 gallon roses you see at the nursery and garden centers are arriving now and earlier from my favorite grower like Week’s Nursery as bare root and they are planting them in 3-5 gallon pots to leaf out and grow strong and for you to buy in a matter of a few weeks later.
+Many folks simply do not know that the lovely potted 3-5 gallon roses you see at the nursery and garden centers are arriving now and earlier from my favorite growers as bare root and they are planting them in 3-5 gallon pots to leaf out and grow strong and for you to buy in a matter of a few weeks later.

-There is no reason for you to be afraid of planting your own bare root roses and if you want the kinds of roses you see and can only dream of in the Weeks Catalog then let’s become one with the bare root planting process.
+There is no reason for you to be afraid of planting your own bare root roses and if you want the kinds of roses you see and can only dream of in the Catalogs then let’s become one with the bare root planting process.
 It’s easy, fun and rewarding.